 At Miller Lyden P.C. we handle a wide variety of juvenile law matters from disciplinary actions at school to representation of criminal offenses through the Juvenile Legal System.
-We also represent children foster care issues.
-Regardless of your needs, we represent the legal rights and best interests of youth offenders and their families in all stages of representation.
+Regardless of your needs, we represent the legal rights and best interests of youth offenders and their families in the Court of Common Pleas.

 In Pennsylvania, a delinquent child is any minor 10 years or older whom the court has adjudicated of a delinquent act and is therefore in need of treatment, supervision, or rehabilitation.
 The laws governing the juvenile criminal process are defined in Title 42, Chapter 63 of the Rules of Criminal Procedure.

 Juvenile proceedings in Pennsylvania begin when the Commonwealth, through a law enforcement officer or district attorney, files a court petition charging a minor with criminal activity.
 Once the petition is filed, a minor and their family are scheduled to meet with a juvenile probation officer to discuss the charged offenses and the rights of the minor child.
 Following this meeting, an adjudicatory hearing is scheduled before a Court of Common Pleas judge and the court process begins.